iras24sx/bubla/README.md

 - max IO 128
 - max VM (mem) 128

+Second step of the cycle runs iperf for same time, as was for stress and tries to tranfer something at max spped of 10 Mbit.

+This is repeating an infinitum.

 Switches:
 ```
 -l X set max time of load/stress to X seconds